 You and/or your company may be approached by numerous individuals, organizations, or institutions who are interested in receiving unwanted material.
 Save time by directing all requests to FABSCRAP, which provides access to an even greater selection of material.

 RECYCLING: Proprietary material (from Black Bags) and small scraps will shredded to create insulation, carpet padding, furniture lining, moving blankets, etc. Whenever possible FABSCRAP will utilize fiber-to-fiber technologies.
 We currently sort for 100% cotton, 100% polyester, and 100% wool for this purpose.

 Unfortunately, fabric containing Spandex, Lycra, or elastane cannot be recycled.
 If not reused, this material will be destined for landfill.
 We will continue to search for an alternative!

 REUSE: Students, artists, crafters, quilters, sewers, teachers, and of course, other designers can use any material we collect that is not proprietary.
 Make an appointment to come to the warehouse to "shop" the scraps.
 Some larger pieces and Scrap Packs of smaller pieces, organized by color, are sold online through our partner, Queen of Raw.

-JESSICA SCHREIBER, Founder
+JESSICA SCHREIBER, Executive Director